-The 25 players to have won a Call of Duty World Championship | Dexerto.com
+The 26 players to have won a Call of Duty World Championship

-The 2020 Call of Duty League Championship Weekend is now finished, with three players writing their names in the history books by adding themselves to the prestigious list of CoD World Champions.
+The 2021 Call of Duty League Championship Weekend is now finished, with one player writing their names in the history books by adding themselves to the prestigious list of CoD World Champions.

-Everything changed for Call of Duty fans following the 2019 CWL Championships, with the esport moving to a franchised model that saw 12 teams purchase a place in the newly-minted Call of Duty League, taking part in Home Series events throughout the year that would eventually decide their seeding for the biggest tournament of the year, CDL Championship Weekend.
+Everything changed for Call of Duty fans following the 2019 CWL Championships, with the esport moving to a franchised model that saw 12 teams purchase a place in the newly-minted Call of Duty League.
+While the majority of the 2021 season was played online, the last two majors and Champs were held on LAN.

-With six different teams taking home victories in the Home Series events, it was too close to call when the action kicked off on August 19, but when the dust settled on the first weekend of matches, only four teams remained: Chicago Huntsmen, Dallas Empire, Atlanta Faze, and London Royal Ravens.

-In a massive day of matches on August 29, London Royal Ravens were the first team eliminated, losing out to the Huntsmen who would immediately fall to Atlanta FaZe.
-The grand final saw the top-seeded FaZe take on the number two seed of Dallas Empire for the crown of World Champions, and the massive winner's purse of $1.6 million.

-Having started the finals with a 1-0 head start thanks to progressing through the winner's bracket, Dallas Empire never looked like they were going to allow Atlanta FaZe a chance to claw their way into the match, winning the opening three maps to take a commanding 4-0 lead in the Best of 9 series.
-FaZe managed to snatch a map to get themselves on the board, but Empire responded with a map of their own, kicking off the celebrations as they became the inaugural CDL champions.
+With Atlanta FaZe dominating most of the season, they entered CDL Champs as a heavy favorite.
+However, Major 5 winners, Minnesota ROKKR were looking to go back-to-back after they pulled off the greatest reverse sweep in CoD history.

-For veterans Crimsix and Clayster, the victory sees them join an exclusive list of three-time World Champions, while the rest of their young squad pick up their first rings in Call of Duty, adding their names to the incredible list of 25 players who have won the big one.
+This was the second Champs win in three years for Simp, aBeZy, and Arcitiys who all are two-time World Champions.
+However, Cellium joined this elite club, winning his first ring, and adding his name to the incredible list of 26 players who have won the big one.
 You can check out every Call of Duty World Champion below.

 1. Karma – 3x